-As already mentioned if adolescents and young adults have the time to reflect on their own capabilities they are not more unrealistic about their weaknesses and their capabilities than older persons (Reyna, 2006).
-However, how they act is not always in accordance with their rather adequate awareness of their own limitations when they have time to think about these limitations (see the earlier section on age, risk taking and brain development).
+However, how young people act is not always in accordance with their rather adequate awareness of their own limitations when they have time to think about these limitations (see the earlier section on age, risk taking and brain development).
 Why they reflect on their capabilities like adults and still take risks that an adult most of the times would not take, has probably to do with brain development (see the section on age, risk taking and brain development).